Serving Size and Servings Per Container

 If the food label says that there are 50 calories in 100g or one serving and the box has a weight of 700g, then that means that the actual total calorie count in the package is 7 x 50 calories = 350 calories.

-If the nutrition facts are per serving, then you need to multiple all figures by the number of servings to get the actual composition in the whole package.
+If the nutrition facts are per serving, then you need to multiply all figures by the number of servings to get the actual composition of the whole package.

 This becomes less important if you plan to consume the serving size as described on the package, which rarely happens.